 There are several organizations that can help you advance your career in the nonprofit sector.
 I have chosen to highlight just a few on this page.
-Be sure to search online for other nonprofit support organizations that serve specific sectors in which you are interested, like higher education and health.
+Be sure to search online for other organizations that serve specific sectors in which you are interested, like higher education and health.

 Association of Donor Relations Professionals (ADRP)